zhol0777/is-this-good/WILL_THIS_WORK_TOGETHER.md

 | Note that the LED is visibly a bump on the PCB                                                      |

 In this unlikely situation (most decent PCBs you find will not be like this), you'll need switches that are "SMD compatible".
+The following are generally known to provide the appropriate space in the bottom housing such LEDs.

 - Gateron clear-tops (such as KS9)
 - Outemu
 - TTC
 - Most Kailh stuff
 - Some Tecsee switches
   - Not Neapolitans